olillin/gamma-docs/README.md

 #### User Clients

-A *user client* can be created
+A *user client* can be created by anyone with a Gamma account but is limited compared to an official client.
+User clients can only access parts of the [Info API] and can only fetch data from users who have authorized the client.
+A warning is also shown to users when authorizing a user client with information about who the client belongs to.

 #### Official Clients

-A user client can only do so much and only has access to the Client API and part of the Info API.
 To do more you must be a Gamma administrator and create an *official client*.
+These clients have unrestricted access to the Gamma API and can fetch data from all users.

 ### The Client Page